Shellanigans/PIK/README.md

 {NUMERIC}
 ```

 The next line should be the first operand you are going to check.
-Both operands can be a {VAR} or {MANIP} if you have one set.
+Both operands can be a {MANIP} or {VAR VARIABLE_NAME} if you have one set.

 Then follow that with the operator of your choice.
 Then finish with the second operand.
 Valid values for the comparator are listed below.
 A complete top section of a statement would look like so: